HACC2020/Crewmates/README.md

 npm start
 ```

-If everything went well, you will see the app running on localhost:3000
+If everything went well, you will see the app running on localhost:3000 in your default browser and if it doesn't automatically pop up then you can open a new tab and enter in the address localhost:3000 to get to the app.